Menorca in 2 Days: everything you need to know

 Through the streets of Mahón| ©mark bartlett

-The actual capital of the island is Mahón.
-This is a small city with only about 30,000 registered inhabitants, but in summer it doubles in size, making it a very busy place.
-In addition, the airport is very close, so it is better to start your trip here.
+The current capital of the island is Mahón.
+This is a small city with just 30,000 registered inhabitants, but in summer the population doubles, making it a very lively place.
+In addition, the airport is very close by, so it's best to start your tour here.

-During the first day of your trip, you will be able to get to know the charms of Mahón.
-But there are other activities to do in Menorca, such as relaxing in the afternoon on the beaches of Son Bou and nearby and ending the day with a visit to the archaeological site of Torre d'en Galmés, where you will learn something of the Mediterranean prehistory.
-Do you want to join us?
+On the first day of your trip, you can discover the charms of Mahón.
+But there are other activities to do in Menorca, such as relaxing in the afternoon on the beaches of Son Bou and nearby, and ending the day with a visit to the archaeological site of Torre d'en Galmés, where you can learn about Mediterranean prehistory.
+Are you in?

-The best way to get to Menorca is by flight, especially if you are traveling from the Iberian Peninsula or from another country.
-The airport of Menorca is only 4 kilometers away from the city center, so it is very easy to get to the city from there.
-If you take bus line 10, in about ten minutes you will be in the city.
+The best way to get to Menorca is by plane, especially if you are traveling from mainland Spain or another country.
+Menorca airport is just 4 kilometers from the city center, so it's very easy to get to the city from there.
+If you take bus line 10, you'll be in the city in about ten minutes.
 There are also transfers from the airport that can take you to your hotel.

 If you come by plane, my advice is to rent a car.
-For two days it will not be expensive and will allow you to visit all the corners of the island at ease, without pressure of bus frequencies that often do not reach more remote areas.
-You can rent it the day you arrive, when you are already in Mahón.
+For two days it won't be expensive and it will allow you to explore every corner of the island at your leisure, without the pressure of bus schedules that often don't reach more remote areas.
+You can rent it on the day you arrive, once you are in Mahón.

-On the other hand, if you do not want or can rent a car, the situation is more limited but there are still alternatives.
-In Mahón and the next day in Ciutadella you can take buses, but the frequency is not the best.
-If they are longer distances or if you are going to coves and more secluded places, the best option will be a cab or Uber.
-Finally, do not rule out hiring an organized excursion, with a departure and arrival time, although in that case you will have to organize your agenda accordingly.
+On the other hand, if you don't want to or can't rent a car, the situation is more limited, but there are still alternatives.
+In Mahón and the next day in Ciutadella, you can take buses, but the frequency is not the best.
+If you are traveling longer distances or going to more remote coves and places, the best option is a taxi or Uber.
+Finally, don't rule out booking an organized tour with a set departure and arrival time, although in that case you will have to organize your schedule around that.

 Book a guided tour of Mahón

-As a first urban tour, I recommend that you go towards the peninsula of La Mola, the coast in front of the port of the city.
-You will not get lost and, at the end of it, you can access a huge fortification: it is the fortress of Isabel II, an original military type construction of the nineteenth century that is opposite the Castle of San Felipe.
-It is a military fort built for its strategic position and was never attacked, so it is spectacularly preserved.
+For your first urban tour, I recommend heading to the Mola peninsula, the coast opposite the city's port.
+You can't miss it, and at the end of it, you can access a huge fortification: the Isabel II fortress, a 19th-century military construction opposite the Castle of San Felipe.
+This military fort was built for its strategic position and was never attacked, so it is spectacularly well preserved.

-My advice is that, if you have a car, drive half an hour around this peninsula and get to the fortress of Isabel II.
-If not, you may also have two options:
+My advice is that, if you have a car, you take half an hour to drive around the entire peninsula and reach the Isabel II Fortress.
+If not, you also have two options:

-• Hire an Uber or a cab, which in a few minutes can take you along those 8 kilometers of coastline.
+• Hire an Uber or a taxi, which can take you along those 8 kilometers of coastline in a few minutes.

-• Book Water Taxi, which will take you through the coast in a more expeditious way.
-On the way back, you can take the same alternatives to get closer to the center of Mahón.
+• Book a water taxi, which will take you along the coast more quickly.
+On the way back, you can use the same options to get to the center of Mahón.

-This construction is perfect for strolling, because you can make a quick tour in the open air, ideal for taking pictures.
-Very close to the fortress is the easternmost point of Spain, so it is a very cool thing to visit.
-And you can also visit the Cova de s'Aigua, which is a real marvel.
+This building is perfect for strolling around, as you can take a quick tour in the open air, ideal for taking photos.
+Very close to the fortress is the easternmost point of Spain, which is a great place to visit.
+And you can also visit the Cova de s'Aigua, which is truly wonderful.

 Book a guided tour of the Cova de s'Aigua